datacarpentry/sql-ecology-lesson/_episodes/00-sql-introduction.md

 follow these instructions:

 1. Start a New Database
-    - **Database -> New Database**
+    - Click the **New Database** button
-    - Give a name **Ok -> Open**.
-Creates the database in the opened folder
+    - Give a name and click Save to create the database in the opened folder
-2. Start the import **Database -> Import**
+    - In the "Edit table definition" window that pops up, click cancel as we will be importing tables, not creating them from scratch
+2. Click **File -> Import -> Table From CSV**
 3. Select the `surveys.csv` file to import
 4. Give the table a name that matches the file name (`surveys`), or use the default
-5. If the first row has column headings, check the appropriate box
+5. Check the "Columns names in first line" box
-6. Make sure the delimiter and quotation options are appropriate for the CSV files.
-Ensure 'Ignore trailing Separator/Delimiter' is left *unchecked*.
-7. Press **OK**
-8. When asked if you want to modify the table, click **OK**
+6. Since we are dealing with CSV files, make sure the field separator is set to ",".
+Also, set the quote character to double-quotes
+7. Press **OK**, you should subsequently get a message that the table was imported.
-9. Set the data types for each field using the suggestions in the table below (this includes fields from `plots` and `species` tables also):
+8. In the "Database Structure" tab, right-click the `surveys` table and click **Modify Table**.
+Set the data types for each field using the suggestions in the table below (this includes fields from `plots` and `species` tables also):

 | Field             | Data Type      | Motivation                                                                       | Table(s)          |
 |-------------------|:---------------|----------------------------------------------------------------------------------|-------------------|